typelevel/bobcats/README.md

 where hash is one of the hashes published in the sonatype [net.bblfish.crypto](https://oss.sonatype.org/content/repositories/snapshots/net/bblfish/crypto/) snapshot repo.

 ## Current state

+## Symmetric Keys

 bobcats has implementation for symmetric keys on all three platforms (Java, Browser JS and Node JS) and implementation of asymetric keys for Java and Browser JS needed for "Signing HTTP Messages" examples.
 It is being used by [httpSig](https://github.com/bblfish/httpSig).

+## Asymmetric Keys

+bobcats has implementions for asymmetric keys on Java and BrowserJS.
+To get NodeJS working we would need to select an implementation of the JS Crypto API for Node, or write code specifically using the Node Crypto libraries.

+To test those one needs to implement the Browser drivers.

 ## Todo